In Youth We Trust logo

 Established with a grant from the Ford Foundation in 1994 and endowed by a local donor, In Youth We Trust (IYWT) teaches grantmaking, volunteerism, and leadership skills to today’s youth, preparing them to be the positive change of tomorrow.
 Since its inception, IYWT has granted over $500,000 to youth projects in Boone, Ogle, Stephenson and Winnebago counties.

-This year, the IYWT Council will distribute up to $40,000 to community projects that benefit local youth, in a grant process that mirrors CFNIL’s Community Grants.
+This year, the IYWT Council will distribute up to $40,000 to community projects that benefit local youth in a grant process that mirrors CFNIL’s Community Grants.

 This page describes the guidelines and process to apply for the youth-written In Youth We Trust grant cycle.
 Please visit this page to view details about the nonprofit (adult) In Youth We Trust grant cycle.